 Character Development and Plot

 And so, with a character who is fleshed out and has strong motivation, you can start to string together scenes and moments.
-As you go back through your work, make sure you know what’s operating below the surface, what’s important and at stake for each character.
+As you go back through your work, make sure you know what’s operating below the surface, what’s important and at stake for each person (advice on raising the stakes).
 What each character is really doing in a scene.

-Want personalized help with how to create a character?
+Want personalized help with what makes a great character for your story?
 Come to me for book editing services and we can dig into your protagonist together.